 Case Updates

-UPDATE: In an historic verdict on June 12, 2023 a jury in Portland has held PacifiCorp accountable for the devastating fires that swept across Oregon on Labor Day 2020.
+In an historic verdict on June 12, 2023, a jury in Portland held PacifiCorp accountable for the devastating fires that swept across Oregon on Labor Day 2020.
 The jury found PacifiCorp directly responsible for damages the class suffered from four fires: the Santiam Canyon Fire, the Echo Mountain Complex Fire, the South Obenchain Fire, and the 242 Fire.

-The jury also determined that PacifiCorp must compensate the named class representative for the harms they suffered to their property and possessions, as well as awards of between $3-$4.5 million dollars to compensate the named plaintiffs for the non-economic harms they suffered.
+The jury also determined that PacifiCorp must compensate the named class representatives for the harms they suffered to their property and possessions, as well as awards of between $3-$4.5 million dollars to compensate the named Plaintiffs for the non-economic harms they suffered.

-Next, the court will establish a process through which class members may seek to be compensated for their losses as a result of the fires PacifiCorp caused.
+After these trials are concluded, Judge Alexander has ordered that the parties engage in mediation in an attempt to reach a settlement and establish a process through which class members may seek to be compensated for their losses as a result of the fires PacifiCorp caused.

 - (A) Owners or residents, as of September 7, 2020, of any privately owned real property that is wholly or partially within the boundary of the maximum extent of burn for the Echo Mountain (including the Kimberling Fire), South Obenchain, or 242 fires, or for the Santiam Canyon fires, is wholly or partially within the [boundary indicated on the map], and experienced fire activity during those fires; or